software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/architecture_frameworks/overview.md

 providing a comprehensive structure that can be beneficial in large, complex projects.
 The choice between these frameworks often depends on the project's size, complexity, and the team's familiarity with formal methodologies.

+The choice of architectural framework depends on the specific needs and context of the project.
+For example, the C4, 4+1 may be suitable for smaller projects, while TOGAF may be more appropriate for large, complex organizations.
+Ultimately, the goal is to select a framework that helps you effectively design, document, and communicate your software architecture.

+## Well Known Frameworks

 The C4, Viewpoints and Perspective, 4+1, TOGAF are popular architectural frameworks used in software development.